mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 ### Acknowledgements

-Authors thank the Medical College of Wisconsin Tissue Bank for providing de-identified human breast tissue specimens.

-### Funding
-Marquette University College of Engineering GHR Foundation grant, Marquette University startup grant, and Medical College of Wisconsin Department of Surgery We Care grant.
+The work was supported by the Marquette University College of Engineering GHR Foundation grant, Marquette University startup grant, and Medical College of Wisconsin Department of Surgery We Care grant.
+The de-identified human breast tissue specimens were provided by the Medical College of Wisconsin Tissue Bank.
+The statistical analysis was performed by the Biostatistics Consulting Services (Ulrich Kemmo Tsafack and Dr. Aniko Szabo) at the Medical College of Wisconsin.

 <br>